ZacharyCWilliams/Restaurant-App/README.md

 2. Extract zip + cd into new directory folder

-3. Launch a local client server (Python) from terminal.
-To do this enter:
+3. From directory folder, launch a local client server (Python) from terminal.
+To do this:

-4. python -m SimpleHTTPServer 8000
+4. Enter ```python -m SimpleHTTPServer 8000``` into the command line

 5. Visit the site in your browser at http://localhost:8000